Olivia Pratt-Korbel: Parents where girl, 9, shot dead fear ‘no one’s safe anymore’

 Meanwhile, Olivia’s headteacher Rebecca Wilkinson has described her as a pupil with a “beautiful smile, a lovely sense of humour and a bubbly personality”.

-By Tuesday evening, one bunch of flowers had been laid in memory of the slain schoolgirl by the police cordon.
+By Tuesday evening, some flowers had been laid in memory of the slain schoolgirl by the police cordon.

 When asked why there were not more, one neighbour suggested that locals did not want to be photographed by the media while they paid tribute.